 1. Executive Summary

-This proposal outlines a complete redesign of the company website.
-The project aims to make the website better.
+This proposal outlines a comprehensive redesign of the company website.
+The project aims to improve user experience, increase conversion rates, and modernize the visual identity.

 The current website was launched in 2019 and has not received a major update since.
 User feedback surveys indicate that 67% of visitors find the navigation confusing, and mobile bounce rates have increased by 23% year-over-year.